Anti Candida Kitchen

 Creamed Coconut Box

-Add markings on the block to help with portioning.
-For example, if you plan on using your creamed coconut for making batches of milk instead of cookin, you could split the block into eight equal parts of 20g.
+Hint: Add markings on the block to help with portioning.
+For example, if you plan on using your creamed coconut for making batches of milk instead of cooking, you could split the block into eight equal parts of 20g.

 That way, when each slice is mixed with 80ml of water, this creates the equivalent to one quarter of a tin of coconut milk in a recipe.